adliazamuddin/typingSkills/README.md

 ## Guide
 ![Screenshot](img.jpg)

--Tips
-  - [x] Do not look at the keyboard
+Tips : - [x] Do not look at the keyboard
 - [x] Also remember to use the correct fingers
   - [ ] take the path of least resistance
   - [ ] Gaming =/= (typing) exercise/Type a lot everyday